devanshsolani/2d-spaceshooter/README.md

 The game itself is not refined, yet it contains all the "ingredients" needed to learn the paradigms underlying videogames development including (but not limited to) player-enemies interaction, physics, GUI, sounds, 2D parallax, etc.
-The game is released under a Creative Commons License (see code and readme files in the sprites folder for more details).
+The game is released under a Creative Commons License.

 The C# code for Unity3D has been written from scratch and the gameplay kept simple for didactic purposes.